Alan Williams (Swansea West MP): Member of Parliament for Swansea West

 The constituency, containing the city centre, the university and the relatively prosperous western suburbs, had historically been a marginal one for Labour, in contrast to the more working-class Swansea East.
-Percy Morris, elected in the Labour landslide of 1945 had seen his majority cut to just over a thousand votes in 1955 before he was ousted by the Conservative Hugh Rees four years later.
+Percy Morris, elected in the Labour landslide of 1945, had seen his majority cut to just over a thousand votes in 1955 before the Conservative Hugh Rees unseated him four years later.
 Williams recaptured the seat in 1964, and held it for nearly 46 years.
-However, it was never entirely safe, and Rees made two unsuccessful attempts to recapture the seat in 1966 and in 1970.
-Williams had a very tight contest at the 1979 election, in the wake of the "winter of discontent" and divisions in the Welsh Labour Party over devolution.
-He held on by only 401 votes – only two less than the Tory majority he had overturned in 1964.
+However, it was never entirely safe, and Rees tried unsuccessfully to recapture the seat in 1966 and 1970.

+Williams had a very tight contest at the 1979 election, in the wake of the Winter of Discontent and divisions in Welsh Labour over devolution.
+He held on by only 401 votes, only two fewer than the Tory majority he had overturned in 1964.
 His majorities thereafter were more secure but the fact that the Liberal Democrats came close to winning the seat after his retirement in 2010 suggests that he had a substantial personal vote.

 Parliamentary career

-Williams served under Harold Wilson as Under-Secretary of State for Economic Affairs from 1967 until 1969 and then as a Parliamentary Secretary at the Ministry of Technology until 1970 when Labour lost power.
+Williams served under Prime Minister Harold Wilson as Under-Secretary of State for Economic Affairs from 1967 until 1969 and then as a Parliamentary Secretary at the Ministry of Technology until 1970, when Labour lost power and Conservative leader Edward Heath replaced Wilson as prime minister.
 When Labour were returned to power at the February 1974 general election, Williams was made Minister of State at the Department of Prices and Consumer Protection, serving until Wilson left office in 1976.
-The new Prime Minister, James Callaghan, then appointed him as Minister of State at the Department of Industry in which post he served until Labour lost power to the Conservatives under Margaret Thatcher in the 1979 general election.
+The new prime minister, James Callaghan, then appointed him as Minister of State at the Department of Industry in which post he served until Labour lost power to Margaret Thatcher's Conservatives in the 1979 general election.

 Williams was made a Privy Counsellor in 1977.
 He was a backbencher from 1989 to 2010, and chairman of the Liaison Committee from 2001 to 2010.
 He was a Eurosceptic and was opposed to the devolution settlement that established the National Assembly for Wales.

 In 2003, he abstained on the parliamentary approval for the invasion of Iraq.

 Father of the House

 Following the retirement of Tam Dalyell at the 2005 general election, Williams became the MP with the longest continuous service in the House, earning him the title of Father of the House.

 He was the last MP to question Prime Minister Tony Blair at Prime Minister's Questions on 27 June 2007.
-He congratulated Blair for giving the Labour Party 10 years of government, called him one of the outstanding Prime Ministers of his time, and thanked him for making the Labour Party once again the "natural party of government".
+He congratulated Blair for giving the Labour Party ten years of government, called him one of the outstanding prime ministers of his time, and thanked him for making the Labour Party once again the "natural party of government".

 Williams was the last parliamentary survivor of those who were elected in Wilson's 1964 election win.
-As Father of the House, Williams presided over the Commons Speaker election on 22 June 2009.
+As Father of the House, Williams presided over the Commons Speaker election on 22 June 2009, in which MPs chose John Bercow as Speaker.
 He stood down from the Commons at the 2010 general election.